 I agree being able to enter a supplier or customer in a bank rule is an excellent idea (for the reasons listed above).
 Supporting a Payee/Payer would be a partial solution in the interim.
 Lubos will need to organize the order of idea implementation as this idea maybe dependent on the following idea

-Which in turn would enable solution of this idea Why do the costs on a journal entry show in the net sales column? and the related issue Goods return (Cash sale/purchase) causes Gross Sales error
+Which in turn would enable solution of this idea Why do the costs on a journal entry show in the net sales column? - #27 by lubos and the related issue Goods return (Cash sale/purchase) causes Gross Sales error - #32 by Patch

 Let’s just start with my simple little request lol before moving onto the big ticket issues.
 I do agree with you though.
 I have always felt that Manager lacked a proper link between client/supplier and transactions in the way you suggested.
 Currently you have to create an invoice to properly link it.